EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * AEAD_V - the first supported algorithm from AEADs_U
 * SIG_V - the first supported algorithm from SIGs_V with which Party V signs
 * SIG_U - the first supported algorithm from SIGs_U with which Party U signs
-* H() - the hash function in HKDF_V.
-It takes a bstr as input and outputs a bstr.
+* H() - the hash function in HKDF_V, which takes a byte string as input and produces a byte string as output.
+The use of '.cborseq' is exemplified in {{CBOR}}.

 ### Party V Processing of Message 2 {#asym-msg2-proc}